ctu-fgis/2020-a-gisquick-doc/index.rst

 3. **Experimental publishing**
 ------------------------------
 Experimental way of publishing is kind of innovative approach to Gisquick.
 New plugin |plugin2| is involved.
-In comparison to traditional way, it allows user to easily edit published projects; every change made in project in QGIS can be reflected in Gisquick by activating plugin which enables user to compare local and cloud project's folders, layer by layer.
+In comparison to traditional approach, it allows user to easily edit published projects; every change made in project in QGIS can be reflected in Gisquick by activating plugin which enables user to compare local and cloud project's folders, layer by layer.